uddipbisht/Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_week1/README.md

 ## 📌 Objective
 The main goals of this project are:

--To analyze the spatial and temporal distribution of fire incidents in India.
+- To analyze the spatial and temporal distribution of fire incidents in India.

-*To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).
+* To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).

-+To identify trends and hotspots of fire activities over time.
++ To identify trends and hotspots of fire activities over time.

 ## 🛠️ Tools & Libraries Used

--Python
+- Python

-*Jupyter Notebook
+* Jupyter Notebook

-+Pandas
++ Pandas

--NumPy
+- NumPy

--Matplotlib / Seaborn
+- Matplotlib / Seaborn

--Scikit-learn
+- Scikit-learn

--Geopandas (optional for mapping)
+- Geopandas (optional for mapping)

 ## 📊 Data Sources
 Data is obtained from the MODIS (Moderate Resolution Imaging Spectroradiometer) satellite datasets: